dadam1026/Recommendation-System/README.md

 Recommendation Systems enrich the buying and social aspects of e-commerce in the following ways:

-   1) 💍 Personalized Recommendations: Depth over breadth.
+   1) 💍 Bespoke Recommendations: Depth over breadth.
 Understanding the individual is directly correlated to higher platform engagement whch yields a higher buying convert rate

-   2) 🏷 Dynamic Pricing: Influencers can use their network to generate price reductions for groups or members of their platform
+   2) 🏷 Dynamic Pricing: Influencers can use their network to generate price reductions for groups/followers of their platform

    3) 🔎 Search and Discovery: Breadth over depth.
-Recommendation systems have access to engagement data within thier platform and can suggest items an individual might not consider otherwise
+Recommendation systems have access to engagement data within thier platform and can suggest items an individual might not have considered otherwise

 Model Evaluation & Results
 ----------------------------
-* Very successful results because it is finding similar type of restaurants:
+* The tools is generating very successful results because it is finding similar type of restaurants to the input:

     1) If a cafe is inputted, the recommendations are cafes